The sunrise & early morning Market (This tour can be booked separatly)

 Heun Hung Tor is a coffee shop in a setting of a tropical garden and surrouded by a pond.
 They serve many kind of Nan coffees and Teas from different mountains.
 It is a perfect place for a relax full afternoon.

 Visit the city's most sacred Temple

 Wat Phra That Chae Haeng (The 14th century Wat Phra That Chae Hang is located on a hill just across the river from Nan town and is widely considered as the town’s most important temple.
 Phra That Chae Haeng houses a relic of the Buddha, silver and gold votive tablets.
 Take some time out and enjoy the tranquil atmosphere and the onsite meditation centre.
 Ask about the special building where monks are being ordinated!

-If you would more information right now please call us on 054-059630 (ask for Mandy or Kas from the Tourdesk) or click on Life Chat in the right corner below.
-Alternatively email us at (Thai time 7 days a week from 09:00- 17:00)
+If you would more information please call us on 054-059630 (ask for Doi, Kas or Lhin from the Tour desk) Our LINE ID: @nanseason or alternatively contact us by email at (Thai time 7 days a week from 09:00 - 17:00)